Not Too Sharp: History

-UNH students Jamie Saucier '03, Jason Reed '05 and Kevin Cleary '05 conceived the group during a trip with the UNH Chorus to perform background vocals at a Barry Manilow concert.
-A discussion of a classmate who had been diagnosed with multiple myeloma, an incurable but treatable cancer, led them to gather a group who could perform to raise money for cancer research.
+UNH students Jamie Saucier, Jason Reed, and Kevin Cleary conceived the group during a trip with the UNH Chorus to perform background vocals at a Barry Manilow concert.
+A discussion of a classmate who had been diagnosed with multiple myeloma, an incurable but treatable cancer, led them to form a group who could perform to raise money for cancer research.
 That friend later became the group's first business manager, and only female member.

 The group was barbershop-based in its early days, something that could distinguish them from the other a cappella groups on campus at the time.
-The very first show was held in the basement floor of Congreve Hall in 2002.
+Their first show was held in the basement floor of Congreve Hall in 2002.
 The group rehearsed during the walk across campus, and relied on paper music during the show.
-This was the first of over 25 performances for the group in their first year, earning them recognition as “the group who sings everywhere."
+This was the first of over 25 performances during their inaugural year.
 The group's first major concert was held May 3, 2003, in UNH's Johnson Theatre, hosted by members of fellow group Alabaster Blue.
-Over 200 people attended this first semester-culminating show, raising $2,000 for the American Cancer Society.
-It was also when the group debuted its first album, "On Our Way," which consisted of many traditional barbershop arrangements, recorded live in the MUB Theater.
+Over 200 people attended this first show, raising $2,000 for the American Cancer Society.
+It was also when the group debuted its first album, On Our Way, which consisted of many traditional barbershop arrangements, recorded live in the MUB Theater.

-Since the first year, the group has continued to perform live around the region, performing at commencements, weddings, private parties, and even the New Hampshire State House.
-Their audiences have included school kids, the elderly, and fellow college students.
+Since its first year, the group has continued to perform live around the region.
 Each year they have hosted a benefit show, adding to the total donated to cancer research, and building ties with other initiatives like UNH's Wildcat Santa toy drive.

-A self-titled album released in 2006 reflected the group's growing interest in popular modern music.
-Fall Out Boy's track “Sugar, We’re Going Down” and classic rock like The Eagles’ “Hotel California” appeared alongside barbershop arrangements like “Chordbuster’s March."
-The 2009 album "Shifting Gears" furthered the group's move away from its traditional barbershop roots, with tracks like Spoon's “The Underdog” and Kelly Clarkson's “Gone.”
-A unique arrangement of The Doobie Brothers’ “Black Water” also demonstrated the group's talents beyond singing, as music director Harrison Kisiel contributed an arrangement that, according to critics at the Recorded A Cappella Review Board, "solves this Riddle of the Sphinx with a head-turning arrangement packed with creativity, maturity, and deep southern funk."